 - It irrigates, purifies and invigorates the brain, pituitary and pineal glands.

 - It strengthens, massages and tones abdominal muscles and organs.

 - It strengthens the diaphragm and liver, and improves digestion.

 It is good to learn about Pranayama and its different techniques, however, it is best done under the guidance of a competent teacher.

 Rosen, Richard, The Yoga of Breath – A Step-by-Step Guide to Pranayama.
 Shambhala Publications Inc, Boston, 2002.

 About the Author

 Sushma Webber writes content for both web and print media.
 She is interested in creating a balance in life between the physical, emotional, mental and spiritual aspects.
 She is interested in mindful awareness practices, Zen practices and translating these in daily life at work in front of the computer and during various activities of her life.
-She likes to share her inspiration through her latest blogs are:

 Links for Further Practice